 One of Chicago’s most historic parks is also one of its most scenic.
 Nestled on the lakefront edge of the bustling Hyde Park neighborhood, Jackson Park is best known as the site of the 1893 Chicago World’s Fair.
 Fall is the perfect time to explore the park’s Garden of the Phoenix, an authentic Japanese garden set on a tranquil lagoon.

 Located in the vibrant Humboldt Park neighborhood, this sprawling park contains scenic lagoons connected by a prairie river, a sprawling garden, ball fields, soccer fields, and a stunning boat house.
-Meander the winding paths or (if you’re there before Sept.
-30) rent a paddleboat and see the fall colors from the lagoon.
+Meander the winding paths or bring a blanket and have a picnic in the grass.

 Chicago Botanic Garden

-More than one million people visit the free Chicago Botanic Garden — and a good chunk of them go in the fall.
+The Chicago Botanic Garden is gorgeous in every season — but fall is one of the most popular times to visit.
 That’s when you can see Chicago Botanic’s 27 gardens, four natural areas, nine islands, and six miles of lake shoreline bursting with autumn splendor.
 Plus, a fun roster of fall events (like the popular Night of 1,000 Pumpkins) are all the more reason to take the trip out to suburban Glencoe.